How do you store kimchi?

 With kimchi stored in the refrigerator, it’s a whole different story.
 Kimchi stored in the refrigerator will last 3-6 months after opening.

-In the 3-6 month stage, your kimchi will continue to ferment, go sourer in taste due to lactic acid production, and become mushier.
-It’s still safe to eat at this point, but if you don’t like this mature taste, then discard your kimchi at 3 months, or mix it into dishes to balance the flavor.
+In the 3-6 month stage, your kimchi will continue to ferment, be sour in taste due to lactic acid production, and become mushier.
+It’s still safe to eat at this point, but if you don’t like this mature taste, then discard your kimchi at three months or mix it into dishes to balance the flavor.

 The Lowdown On Kimchi

-Since kimchi has beneficial live bacteria in, it only stays good for so long.
+Since kimchi has beneficial live bacteria in it, it only stays good for so long.
 Expect open kimchi to last 3-6 months in your refrigerator, which is the best place to store this Korean staple.